Ukraine accuses Russia of cynicism over convoy; death toll rises sharply

 Russia, which sees Russian-speakers in the east under threat from a government it considers chauvinistic, said any suggestion of a link between the convoy and an invasion plan was absurd.

-"The journey isn't short, of course," one truck driver interviewed on Russian Rossiya-24 television commented.
+"The journey isn't short, of course," one lorry driver interviewed on Russian Rossiya-24 television commented.

 "How can I put it?
 It's pretty difficult.
 But how could we not help our Slavic brothers?
 We are all for it."